 - Your dog’s escape abilities – Some dogs are natural escape artists, and you’ll want to keep that in mind.
 Pens have open tops, and if your dog is a jumper you may want to go another route.

-Our #1 choice is this versatile and affordable dog playpen.
+This versatile and affordable dog playpen.
 What makes it so special?
 To start, you can order it in five different sizes to accommodate your dog’s needs.
 It’s also very lightweight, weighing in at about ten pounds.

 Unlike our other picks, this puppy playpen has a rust-proof coating, making it suitable for indoor or outdoor use.
 It’s got a sleek black look that makes it inconspicuous enough for indoor use.
 Given its versatility, this playpen for dogs has a very affordable price.
 It offers the perfect marriage between a heavy-duty dog pen and a lightweight dog kennel.
 This is why it’s our top choice!